Skip Ribbon Commands

 Appeal hearing

-If the Review Committee is satisfied on the balance of probabilities that the student has breached VCAA rules relating to school-based assessment, it may either:
+If the review committee is satisfied on the balance of probabilities that the student has breached VCAA rules relating to school-based assessment, it may decide to:

 • reprimand the student